CQSim/QS-Devsim/README.md

 The first one is P-N junction diode, which can be used in the teaching of semiconductor courses.
 It also can be modified to simulate your own devices according add proper physical models.

 The second one is the ferroelectric capacitor with a step-like shape.
 This work is based on the Miller experimental equations [J. Appl.
 Phys.
-1990, 68, 6463] or Laundao-Ginsberg
+1990, 68, 6463] or Laundao-Ginsberg.
 If you use this ferroelectric model in research, please cite the following paper:
 Q. Chen, D. Lin, Q. Wang, J. Yang, J. E. Sanchez, G. Zhu, physica status solidi (a) 2021, 218 (22), https://doi.org/10.1002/pssa.202100408.